Fair-GPTQ: Bias-Aware Quantization for Large Language Models: Introduction

 \section{Introduction}

-Autoregressive (causal) language models have demonstrated strong efficacy across a variety of conditional generative tasks - for example, generating well-formed answers to user-posed questions in scientific and general-knowledge domains, as well as performing sentence-completion~\cite{mostafazadeh2017lsdsem,clark2018think,zellers2019hellaswag,zhang2022opt, grattafiori2024llama}.
+Autoregressive (causal) language models have demonstrated strong efficacy across a variety of conditional generative tasks, including question answering and commonsense reasoning~\citep{mostafazadeh2017lsdsem,clark2018think,zellers2019hellaswag,zhang2022opt, grattafiori2024llama}.
 Recent studies show that attaining state-of-the-art performance in these tasks generally requires scaling up both the volume of training data and the number of trainable parameters~\cite{kaplan2020scaling,grattafiori2024llama}.

-As model scale grows to meet accuracy demands, post hoc compression techniques such as quantization are adopted to control memory and computation overhead.
-Quantization is one approach to encoding model weights in lower-precision formats, reducing memory consumption and accelerating model inference, thereby making high-capacity models both faster and more practical for real-world deployment.
-Post-training quantization methods can be categorized into round-to-nearest methods \cite{dettmers2022gpt3}, which simply map values to the nearest quantization codebook entry, and methods such as GPTQ \cite{frantar2022gptq}, which treat quantization as an optimization problem, minimizing the reconstruction error of the input-weight product.
-Recent studies have shown that quantization can amplify biases already present in large language models~\cite{liu2023emergent,ramesh-etal-2023-comparative,goncalves-strubell-2023-understanding,mohammadshahi-etal-2022-compressed}.
-These include stereotypical associations, hallucinated content, and unfair treatment of protected groups.
-However, existing works evaluate such biases only before and after quantization, without considering fairness as an explicit factor \textit{within} the quantization process.
+As model scale grows to meet accuracy requirements, post-training compression techniques such as quantization are used to control memory and computational overhead.
+Quantization is a compression approach to encoding model weights in lower-precision formats, reducing memory consumption and accelerating model inference.

-In this work, we address this gap by introducing \textbf{Fair‑GPTQ}, a quantization approach that integrates group‑fairness constraints to reduce bias during quantization.
-As shown in Fig.~\ref{fig:fair-gptq-scheme}, it modifies the GPTQ optimization problem by adding a pair‑difference term to the objective.
+Post-training quantization methods include round-to-nearest methods \cite{dettmers2022gpt3}, which simply map values to the nearest quantization codebook entry, and methods such as GPTQ \cite{frantar2022gptq}, which formulate quantization as an optimization problem that minimizes the reconstruction error of the input-weight product.
+However, \textit{``ex nihilo nihil fit''}\footnote{From Latin: Nothing comes from nothing.}, the efficiency gains come at a cost.
+Recent studies have shown that quantization can amplify biases \textit{a priori} present in large language models (LLMs)~\cite{liu2023emergent,ramesh-etal-2023-comparative,goncalves-strubell-2023-understanding,mohammadshahi-etal-2022-compressed}.
+These biases include stereotypical associations and unfair treatment of protected groups.
+Existing work evaluates such biases empirically after quantization, without accounting for fairness during compression.
+We address this gap by introducing \textbf{Fair-GPTQ}, a quantization method that incorporates group-fairness constraints to reduce bias during compression.\footnote{The code will be made publicly available upon acceptance.} As shown in \autoref{fig:fair-gptq-intro}, the model quantized with \textbf{Fair-GPTQ} produces unbiased responses (``Unknown'') to questions targeting socioeconomic and racial stereotypes, and rejects stereotypical statements about women, compared to GPTQ.